BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 area which generates a lot of badasses, and The Pre-Sequel is already fairly generous with loot.
 The first fight against SH4D0W-TP in The Cortex can end up generating nearly 30 good items (including the two glitched epic chests post-battle), which may be a bit much to sort through.
+Likewise, the later Holodome Onslaught levels are just lousy with Badass-level enemies, and you'll end up with more loot than you'll know what to do with.
 In the interests of keeping loot interesting near the beginning of the game, when that kind of excess is less common, I'm keeping the drops the way they are for now, though I could probably be talked into nerfing things a bit...